SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Service_Manager_component.md

 ## Configuring filters for a Service Manager component

-From DataMiner 10.2.6/10.3.0 onwards, when you configure a Service Manager component with the shape data field **ComponentOptions** set to 'interface=definitions', you can combine this with a Filter shape data field in order to filter the service definitions in the list.
+From DataMiner 10.2.6/10.3.0 onwards, when you configure a Service Manager component with the shape data field **ComponentOptions** set to *interface=definitions*, you can combine this with a **Filter** shape data field in order to filter the service definitions in the list.

 > [!TIP]
 > This is similar to the filtering of a *ListView* component.
 See [List view filters](xref:Creating_a_list_view#list-view-filters).